-Properties are commonly advertised through real estate agent Web sites, Internet home search/listing services, classified advertising and real estate guides.
+Properties are commonly advertised through real estate agent websites, internet home search/listing services, print or online advertising and real estate guides.
 Promotion efforts through office and MLS tours are a good way of getting other buyer agents to view your home and to promote it to the buyers they are working with.

 Even with all these advertising avenues, " For Sale" signs on front lawns are still remarkably effective.
-Many REALTORS® promote their Web sites on the sign and use brochure boxes with the signs to market the property.
-When appropriate, and with your permission, your REALTOR® may send a mailing about your property to neighbors.
+Many REALTORS® promote their websites on the sign and use brochure boxes with the signs to market the property.
+When appropriate, and with your permission, your REALTOR® may send a mailing about your property to neighbours.
 Sometimes one of them has a friend or relative who always wanted to live near them.
-You never know how far reaching the benefits of word-of-mouth advertising by friends, relatives and neighbors can be.
+You never know how far reaching the benefits of word-of-mouth advertising by friends, relatives and neighbours can be.

 Showings and Open Houses

 To prepare your home for viewing, make it as bright, clean, cheerful and serene as possible.
 Always look at your home from the buyer's point of view.
 Your REALTOR® will probably find a tactful way to suggest that you be absent while the house is being shown to prospective buyers, because your presence will inhibit their actions and conversations.
 They won’t feel free to open closets and cabinets, test out the plumbing and discuss their observations objectively as they walk through the house.
 It goes without saying that your children and pets should not be on the premises either.

 If your REALTOR® has scheduled an open house, you may want to notify the neighbours, and assure them that they'll be welcome.
 They'll jump at the chance to poke around in your house, and sometimes they can turn up a buyer among their friends.